 2. Apply pressure to the neck muscles

 If after you finish the exercise there is still movement limitation you can repeat the movement to the opposite side.
 This means that if the pain is on the right side you should put your left hand on your head and make force with your head and push on the hand.
 Hold this force without taking your head off for 5 seconds and then rest for another 5 seconds.
-This will stretch the muscles on the left side, which is what is affected.
+This will stretch the muscles on the left side, which is that affected.

-4. Massage and patches
+4. Massage and compresses

 Massaging the neck using sweet almond oil or some other moisturizer is also a good way to decrease pain and discomfort.
 The massage should be performed on the shoulders, neck, back of the neck and head, but should only be performed in the final part of the treatment, after having performed the exercises and techniques previously indicated.